abuhanifornob/ecommerce_mern_project/server/README.md

    }
    else{
       return res.status(401).json({
-           message:"Your are Unauthoruzet person .
+           message:"Your are Unauthorized person .
 Please login if first" })
    }
 }